Terry Duguid

+Terry Duguid PC MP (/ˈduːɡʊd/; born 1954 or 1955) is a Canadian politician.
+A member of the Liberal Party of Canada, he has been the Member of Parliament for Winnipeg South since the 2015 federal election.
+Duguid was Minister of Environment and Climate Change from March to May 2025 as well as Minister of Sport and Minister responsible for Prairies Economic Development Canada from December 2024 to March 2025.
+Before federal politics, he was on the Winnipeg City Council from 1989 to 1995.

 Background

-Duguid is the son of professional curling athlete Don Duguid.
+Duguid was born in Winnipeg, Manitoba, the son of Georgina and professional curling athlete Don Duguid.
 Duguid holds a Bachelor of Science degree in Biology and a Master's Degree in Environmental Science.
-He has been involved a variety of eco-business pursuits in the Winnipeg area, including being president of Sustainable Development International, and serving as chairman of the Manitoba Clean Environment Commission.
+He has been involved in a variety of eco-business pursuits in the Winnipeg area, including being president of Sustainable Development International, and serving as chairman of the Manitoba Clean Environment Commission.
 He was president and CEO of the Gateway North Marketing Agency, which is responsible for ensuring the survival of the Port of Churchill and the Hudson Bay Rail Line.
 He is also the founding president of the International Centre for Infectious Diseases, a not-for-profit organization created after the outbreak of SARS to support and enhance the mandate of the Public Health Agency of Canada.

 Career

-Prior to his entry to politics Duguid was a long-time environmental activist.
+Prior to his entry to politics Duguid was an environmental activist.
 He was executive director of the Manitoba Liberal Party in the 1980s.

 He served as a member of Winnipeg City Council from 1989 to 1995 for the wards of Miles MacDonell (20,000 constituents) and North Kildonan (40,000 constituents).
 He was chairman of the Public Works Committee.
 In that position he helped create Winnipeg's blue box recycling program.
 He stepped down as councillor to run for mayor of Winnipeg in 1995, but the incumbent mayor, Susan Thompson, was re-elected.